OBOFoundry/OBOFoundry.github.io/resources.md

 ## Relevant Publications/blogs
 - [The OBO Foundry: coordinated evolution of ontologies to support biomedical data integration](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2814061/) (Smith et al., 2007).
 Nat Biotechnol 2007 Nov;25(11):1251–1255. http://dx.doi.org/10.1038/nbt1346
 - [MIRO: guidelines for minimum information for the reporting of an ontology](https://jbiomedsem.biomedcentral.com/articles/10.1186/s13326-017-0172-7) (2018).
 Nicolas Matentzoglu, James Malone, Chris Mungall and Robert Stevens, Journal of Biomedical Semantics 2018 9:6, https://doi.org/10.1186/s13326-017-0172-7
-- [An Intrepid Guide to Ontologies](http://www.mkbergman.com/date/2007/05/16/), by Mike Bergman, posted on May 16, 2007 in Adaptive Information, Description Logics, Ontologies, Semantic Web, Structured Web
 - [Monkeying around with OWL](https://douroucouli.wordpress.com/): a technical blog on ontologies and ontology engineering by Chris Mungall.
 - [Feed your head](https://robertdavidstevens.wordpress.com/): a technical blog on ontologies and ontology engineering by Robert Stevens.
 - [Biomedical ontologies, data integration and annotation, British sense of humour](http://drjamesmalone.blogspot.com/): a technical blog on ontologies and ontology engineering by James Malone.